cascadiaquakes/fault-geometry-building-tutorial/QGIS_plugin.md

 This tutorial describes how to create complex 3D fault geometries from geologic map and cross-section data using QGIS, with custom plugins created specifically for this purpose.
 In this tutorial, we will use data (geologic mapping and cross-sections) from [a 2018 paper on the Yakima Folds Province by Lydia Staisch][staisch_2018].

+The finished product will look something like this version visible in the 3d viewer here: [http://rocksandwater.net/yfp_3d/](http://rocksandwater.net/yfp_3d)

 There are 3 steps to this process:

 1. First is data preparation.
 This is pretty simple.